gtshepard/gtshepard/README.md

 ### Hi there 👋
  Im Garrison!

-About Me
+👨‍💻 About Me
+  - Bacholers in Computer Science from CUNY Hunter College 🧪💻
+  - love Pyhton and Golang
+  - Interested in Systems Programming
+  - Searching For Full Time Software Engineering Positions

-🔭 I’m currently working on ...
+🚀 I’m currently working on ...
   - Building a library for the Paxos Protcol In GoLang For Fun!
-  - Searching For Full Time Software Engineering Positions

-💬 Ask me about ...

 📫 How to reach me: ...
   - Connect With Me On [LinkedIn](https://www.linkedin.com/in/gtshepard/)